 BC Hydro’s Port Alberni facility featured wood so prominently, and successfully, that it inspired another wood-forward facility at Hydro’s Maple Ridge location.

 - The curved hybrid glue-laminated timber (glulam) and steel roof covers the warehouse, office and large outdoor area.

 - The building is located in Canada’s highest seismic zone.

 - Douglas-fir is used in the solid beams, millwork and doors, and western red cedar on the ceilings.

-This new 2,100 square metre facility is located on the outskirts of Port Alberni, B.C.
-It brings together the provincial electrical utility's indoor and outdoor workers for the first time under a single unifying roof—a metaphoric bridge connecting these historically independent departments.
-Located in Canada's highest seismic zone, and required to function as a post-disaster operations centre, the building has been designed for strength, flexibility and durability.
+The new 2,100-square-metre facility is located on the outskirts of Port Alberni, BC.
+It brings together the provincial electrical utility’s indoor and outdoor workers for the first time under a single unifying roof—a metaphoric bridge connecting these historically independent departments.
+The building is located in Canada’s highest seismic zone and needed to function as a post-disaster operations centre.
+As a result, it has been designed for strength, flexibility and durability.

-The roof structure is a hybrid of wood and steel, with open web steel joists used in the warehouse portion of the building.
-The office portion consists of a braced, steel frame supporting glue-laminated timber beams of 175mm x 608mm on the main column lines.
-These in turn support 130mm x 532 mm glulam purlins which are cross-braced by solid, fir members.
-The interior features vertical grain fir for the doors and millwork, and custom western red cedar slatted ceilings.
+The wood roof is the most striking feature—a hybrid of wood and steel with open web steel joists used in the warehouse portion of the building.
+The office portion consists of a braced, steel frame supporting glue-laminated timber (glulam) beams on the main column lines.
+These in turn support horizontal glulam purlins that are cross-braced by solid Douglas-fir members.
+The interior is warm for a utility building, with vertical grain Douglas-fir for the doors and millwork, and custom western red cedar slatted ceilings.